Caramelo: Plot

-The novel is told through the first-person narration of Celaya “Lala” Reyes and is divided into three parts.
-First is Part One: Recuerdo de Acapulo.
-The three Reyes brothers, Inocencio (Lala’s father), Uncle Fat-Face (Federico), and Uncle Baby (Armando), and their families, drive to Mexico City to visit the Awful Grandmother (Soledad) and the Little Grandfather (Narciso), as well as their younger sister Aunty Light-Skin (Norma) and her daughter, Antonieta Araceli.
-During their stay there, Celaya grows attached to Candelaria, the daughter of the washerwoman Amparo, but is forbidden from interacting with her.
-During Inocencio’s birthday party, the ceiling of the dining room collapses and the family fights over who did it.
-Uncle Fat-Face and Uncle Baby angrily leave with their families.
-The remaining family decide to go to Acapulo, including Candelaria, who creates a palm leaf rose for Lala, which falls into the ocean during a boat ride.
-Lala then sees Soledad tell Zoila something on the deck, though it isn’t clear what.
-On the drive home, after Lala mentions Candelaria’s flower, Zoila hysterically laughs, accuses Inocencio of lying to her, then proceeds to physically and verbally attack him.
-She runs out of the car and into the plaza.
-The rest of the family follow her, as her and Inocencio get into a heated public fight.
-Soledad interjects, urging Inocencio to leave Zoila, saying, “Wives come and go, but mothers, you only have one”.
-Zoila and Soledad then insult one another and present Inocencio with an ultimatum: he must choose one or the other.
-He chooses Zoila, driving her and their children back home and arranging for Señor Vidaurri to pick up his mother in Acapulco.
+The novel is told through the first-person narration of Celaya "Lala" Reyes and is divided into three parts: "Recuerdo de Acapulco" (English translation - "Memory/Souvenir of Acapulco"), "When I Was Dirt", and "The Eagle and the Serpent, or My Mother and My Father" - named for the two animals on the Mexican Flag.
+In Part One, "Recuerdo de Acapulco," the narrative begins with the three Reyes brothers, Inocencio (Lala’s father), Uncle Fat-Face (Federico), and Uncle Baby (Armando), driving with their families from Chicago to Mexico City to visit "the Awful Grandmother" (Soledad), who Lala detests, and "the Little Grandfather" (Narciso), who Lala sees as an old man, weak from years of being nitpicked by his wife.
+The Grandparents live in Mexico City with the Reyes brothers' younger sister, Norma, who Lala calls "Aunty Light-Skin" and her daughter, Antonieta Araceli.
+During their stay, Lala plays with, and grows attached to, Candelaria, the daughter of the Grandparents' washerwoman, Amparo.
+Lala's parents don't approve of the friendship and eventually forbid Lala from interacting with her.
+During their stay, a birthday party is thrown for Lala's father, Inocencio, where the ceiling of the dining room collapses.
+Instead of the expected reaction, Lala's family begins to squabble about who is responsible for the disaster.
+Uncle Fat-Face and Uncle Baby leave, in angry protest, with their families, leaving Inocencio and his family to celebrate with the remaining family.
+They all decide to go to Acapulco, including Candelaria, who creates a palm leaf rose for Lala, a gift which falls into the ocean during a boat ride.
+Lala witnesses many things from a child's point of view, including seeing her grandmother, Soledad, tell Zoila, her mother, something very disturbing, though it isn’t clear what.
+On the drive home, when Lala mentions how Candelaria’s flower was lost, her mother laughs and accuses Inocencio of lying to her about a secret relationship.
+Zoila proceeds to physically and verbally attack him, eventually running into the heart of the plaza to have a heated exchange in public.
+The rest of the family watches until Inocencio's mother calms him down.
+She suggests he leave Zoila and return to her: “Wives come and go, but mothers, you only have one.”
+Zoila presents Inocencio with an ultimatum: choose between wife or mother.
+Inocencio chooses Zoila, driving her and the children back home.